ktnoor/ktnoor.github.io/_pages/cv.md

 Profile
 ======
-A highly competent researcher with a strong focus on deep learning, experienced in designing, implementing, and testing advanced AI models and systems.
-Working in a close team environment, I have developed strong communication and project planning skills.
-Currently pursuing a PhD with a focus on innovative neural network methodologies, I seek a role that will expand my research, technical, and design expertise within the broader sphere of artificial intelligence.
+A highly competent researcher with a strong focus on deep learning, specifically experienced in neural network architecture design, algorithm implementation, and advanced AI model and system testing.
+I have strong communication and project planning skills within collaborative team environments.
+My PhD research focuses on innovative neural network methodologies, and I am pursuing a career to leverage my research, technical, and design expertise within artificial intelligence systems to unlock new possibilities in the field.

 Education
 ======